Rick Warren: Personal life

 Warren has been married to Kay Warren since June 21, 1975.
 They have three adult children and four grandchildren.
 He considers Billy Graham, Peter Drucker, and his own father to be among his mentors.

 In 2006, after the success of his book The Purpose Driven Life, he claimed to have made the decision to "reverse the tithe", donating 90% of his income to three foundations and no longer receive a salary from the church.

 Warren's youngest son, Matthew, died by suicide on April 6, 2013, after 10 years of struggling with mental illness since childhood.
 He says that, after the event, more than 10,000 people wrote to him about their own struggles within the church.
 In March 2014, Warren launched a ministry to educate Saddleback on its role to help people struggling with mental illness at The Gathering on Mental Health and the Church.

+According to Axios, Warren is a member of Dialog, a secret society founded by Peter Thiel and Auren Hoffman.

 Political and social views

 Kay and Rick Warren (left of picture), President George W. Bush, with Laura Bush at his side, with the International Medal of Peace at the Saddleback Civil Forum on Global Health in Washington, D.C.

 The combination of Warren's tone on political issues central to U.S. evangelicals and his concern for social issues has resulted in the characterization of Warren as one of a "new breed of evangelical leaders."
 Warren strongly denies this has been an indication of a shift in position on traditional evangelical issues, as some in the media have reported.

 In a conversation with atheist author Sam Harris in Newsweek magazine, Warren spoke out against evolution and in favor of creationism.
 He also said, when questioned on whether religion is beneficial to society, that brutal dictators such as Mao Zedong, Joseph Stalin, and Pol Pot were all atheists.

 In a 2005 Larry King Live interview, during the Terri Schiavo controversy, Warren stated that withholding feeding to Schiavo, a woman in a persistent vegetative state, was "not a right-to-die issue."
 He elaborated on his concerns over the decision to remove her feeding tube: "I fear the day, that if we start saying, well, you don't have a right to live if you are mentally handicapped or you're physically handicapped or emotionally handicapped...we're just not going to feed you anymore.
 To me, that is an atrocity worthy of Nazism."

 On Hardball with Chris Matthews, after repeated questioning over why Michael Schiavo would want his wife's feeding tube removed, Warren responded, "I have no idea.
 Well, I don't know.
 There's a thousand reasons you could speculate.
-What if she came back out of the—out of this state and had something to say that he didn't want said?"
+What if she came back out of the—out of this state and had something to say that he didn't want said?".